WICG/attribution-reporting-api/EVENT.md

 Navigation sources may be attributed up to 3 times.
 Event sources may be attributed up to 1 time.

+You can validate the header JSON using the [Attribution Reporting Header Validation form](validate-json.html?header=trigger).

 ### Registration requests